XV Patrick Blackett

 XV Patrick Blackett (X01) is an experimental ship used by the Royal Navy as a testbed for new technologies, including unmanned underwater vehicles, unmanned surface vehicles and quantum navigation.
-Her namesake is Patrick Blackett, a Royal Navy veteran and Nobel Prize-winning British physicist.
+Her namesake is Patrick Blackett the Nobel Prize-winning British physicist who was the director of Operational Research at the Royal Navy during the Second World War.

 Construction

 On 3 December 2021, the Ministry of Defence published a tender seeking a ship that could be used by the Royal Navy's NavyX division for the testing and development of autonomous systems.
-The tender outlined a requirement for a ship that had already been built, with no previous owner, a displacement of no more than 500 tonnes, a length of at least 48 metres, a capability to reach 20 knots and deck space for at least two TEU containers.
+The tender outlined a requirement for a ship that had already been built, with no previous owner, a displacement of no more than 500 tonnes, a length of at least 48 m, a capability to reach 20 knots and deck space for at least two TEU containers.
 In January 2022, the MOD downselected a Damen-built FCS 4008 and a contract for it was signed in the following month.
 In March, ownership of the vessel was transferred to the Royal Navy, and in April, work began to adapt the vessel at Damen's shipyard facility in the Netherlands.
 Much of the work involved the conversion of passenger and cargo space into a briefing room, office and workshop.
 Upon completion, the ship's procurement amounted to less than £7 million.

 Characteristics

 Patrick Blackett is an adapted Fast Crew Supplier 4008 (FCS 4008), designed and built by Damen Group.
-She is painted matte black, rather than the Royal Navy's standard Pusser's Grey, complete with NavyX insignia on both sides of the hull.
+She is painted matte black, rather than the Royal Navy's standard Light Weatherwork Grey, complete with NavyX insignia on both sides of the hull.
 Her pennant, X01, is also uniquely highlighted in gloss paint and large QR codes are painted to either side of her superstructure, allowing smartphone users to scan them and view NavyX content.
 Patrick Blackett is crewed by five Royal Navy personnel but there is accommodation for up to 12.
 Her hull form is designed to cut through waves and remain stable and, as such, she has an axe bow, less forward buoyancy and a long, tapered hull.
 Her aft wooden working deck has a capacity of up to 100 tonnes, securing points for two TEU containers, along with electrical power and cooling water supplies.
 A knuckle-boom crane also allows for the embarkation of stores up to around 4 tonnes or a small craft over the side.
 She is capable of speeds in excess of 20 kn, with a range in excess of 3000 nmi at 20 kn.
 She is driven by four Caterpillar C32 Acert diesel engines and electrical power is provided by two 99 kW generators.
 She is also equipped with a 120 kW hydraulically-driven bow thruster, which allows her to berth and unberth unaided.

 Patrick Blackett will be used as a testbed by NavyX, a division of the Royal Navy tasked with fielding new and innovative technologies, particularly autonomous systems and artificial intelligence.